JBroks/Billie_Eilish_Website/README.md

 **User Story 5:** As a fan / user I would like to check some of her pictures to see what I can expect from events that she is taking part in and what sort of image she is creating.

-**User Story 6:** As an event organiser I would like to be able to contact her to discuss possiblity of her performing during my event.
+**User Story 6:** As an event organiser I would like to be able to contact her to discuss possibility of her performing during my event.

 **User Story 7:** As an event organiser I would like to be able to check some of her work to make sure that she is a kind of artist that would be suitable for my event.

-**User Story 8:** As an event organiser I would like to be able to check some photos and videos from her past events to evaluate her preformance and decide if I would like to hire her.
+**User Story 8:** As an event organiser I would like to be able to check some photos and videos from her past events to evaluate her performance and decide if I would like to hire her.

-**User Story 9:** As a fan / user I would liket ot be able to contact her in order to communicate any of my queries, ideas etc.
+**User Story 9:** As a fan / user I would like to be able to contact her in order to communicate any of my queries, ideas etc.

 **User Story 10:** As a fan / user I would like to learn about any upcoming events and how can I purchase tickets in order to see her performing live.